-- Are labels attached at source and removed when switching?
-Attached at the first node that understands MPLS.
+Attached is the first node that understands MPLS.
 Replaced when switching.
-Removed at the last MPLS node. - Can we attach multiple labels to one packet? - Yes.
-That's an extension. - □ What is the relationship between label and address.
+Removed at the last MPLS node.

+- Can we attach multiple labels to one packet?
+Yes.
+That's an extension. - What is the relationship between label and address?

 The first LSR looks up the address and attaches a label.